 - The recessed wall niche in the shower is from Noble Niche (#304).

 - We wanted a blue tile floor (or had we gone with pink field tile, would have wanted a pink floor), but we just couldn’t find anything that would work color-wise in the 10-week window that we had to put the final specs together for our contractor.
-I talked with Chippy at World of Tile, who sent a few samples of NOS they had, but the colors just weren’t right, so we went with American Olean Chloe, Satin White Pinwheel with Satin White Dot, (CH01).
+I talked with Chippy at World of Tile (now closed), who sent a few samples of NOS they had, but the colors just weren’t right, so we went with American Olean Chloe, Satin White Pinwheel with Satin White Dot, (CH01).

 - The shower floor is Daltile Keystone Series, Unglazed, 1×1 Field Tile, Arctic White (D617).(Daltile also makes an unglazed 1×1 or 2×2 size tile in the Waterfall color which we considered for the bathroom floor and shower floor, but the color appears significantly darker than the glazed that was used on the walls, so it just didn’t work for any of the floor.)

 - The pedestal sink and toilet are from the Kohler Kathryn Series, and the recessed medicine cabinet is also from Kohler.

 - Faucets and shower fixtures are all from Delta, in the Brilliance Stainless finish.

 - The cabinetry is from Kraftmaid, birch wood, Antique Chocolate with Mocha Glaze stain/finish.